1979 Woodstock, Ontario, tornado: Stratford and Woodstock tornadoes

 At 6:18pm, the supercell thunderstorm located near Stratford spawned a tornado a couple of kilometres south of that town.
 Moving to the southeast at approximately 60 km/h, it quickly became stronger and as it passed north of Hickson some twenty minutes later, its path had widened to 1 kilometre as the tornado attained F4 intensity.
-Farm homes and outbuildings along the path were leveled by the tornado.
+Farm homes and outbuildings along the path were levelled by the tornado.
 The path began to curve towards the east-northeast thereafter as the tornado began to weaken (Newark, 1979).
 It dissipated approximately four kilometres east of Bright at 6:56pm, after some 30 kilometres on the ground.

 At around 6:52 pm, a separate supercell thunderstorm northeast of Embro dropped a tornado near the village of Golspie.
 As it approached the city of Woodstock within the next ten minutes, the tornado quickly widened to over half a kilometre and took on the appearance as a dark stovepipe or wedge tornado, not unlike those witnessed in the Midwestern United States (Grazulis, 1991).
 As many as 300 structures sustained damage in a four-kilometre track from Ingersoll Road through Sixth Avenue to Parkinson Road and approaching Highway 401.
 A church and a school near the intersection of Highway 401 and Norwich Avenue were both destroyed (Toll, 1980).
 Trees that remained standing were partially debarked and, in a few instances, straw and other small objects were found embedded into the trunks.
 Among some of the other oddities were a pond in Southside Park that was reportedly sucked dry by the tornado, and a fourteen-foot aluminum boat carried for almost a kilometre.
 Crossing Highway 401 it blew a tractor-trailer rig into the centre median, badly injuring the driver (Toll, 1980).